aabanaag/friendly-unicorn-swift/README.md

 ## Persistence
 > Your app should demonstrate the ability to save data and reuse it when the user opens the app again

 - The list is cached using [Disk](https://github.com/saoudrizwan/Disk).
+At first load the list are pulled via Network request.
+The next succeeding open it will only pull the data from the cached directory.

 ## Architecture
 > MVVM or Model-View-ViewModel pattern.